The Rocky Horror Show: Legacy

 "I think it's popular because it's always been ahead of its time.
 And I think now it's preaching a sentiment that is very popular with audiences, which is to be yourself."

-— —Rocky Horror actor Kristian Lavercombe speaking to BBC News in 2023 on the show's 50th anniversary.
+— —Rocky Horror veteran Kristian Lavercombe speaking to BBC News in 2023 on the show's 50th anniversary.

 Beyond its cult status, The Rocky Horror Show is also widely hailed, alongside other experimental theatre works such as Hair, to have been an influence on the countercultural and sexual liberation movements that followed on from the 1960s.
 It was one of the first popular musicals to depict fluid sexuality during a time of division between generations and a lack of sexual difference acceptance.

 As a result, the show received "a mauling from New York-based critic Rex Reed, who said the production 'was only for homosexuals'".
 However, O'Brien stated that it is rather a celebration of difference that allows marginalized communities to gather and coexist.
 Unlike Reed, other critics would suggest that "though many people might laugh at the notion, Rocky Horror is in many ways a serious musical and a serious social document".

 The musical was ranked eighth in a BBC Radio 2 listener poll of the "Nation's Number One Essential Musicals".
 The Rocky Horror Show was one of eight UK musicals featured on Royal Mail stamps, issued in February 2011.
 In January 2023, it was announced that there would be an NFT collection to celebrate the 50th anniversary of the stage show's first appearance.